Consultant Doctor Jobs in Melbourne

 The Melbourne Consultant Market

-Victoria's healthcare system is managed through a network of public health services, with Melbourne's major consultant positions distributed across several large health services including Alfred Health, Royal Melbourne Hospital, St Vincent's Hospital Melbourne, Austin Health, Monash Health, Western Health, Eastern Health, and Northern Health.
-Each of these services operates multiple hospital campuses and manages a range of specialist services that collectively cover the full spectrum of medical and surgical specialist practice.
+Victoria's healthcare system is organised through a network of public health services.
+Melbourne's major consultant positions are distributed across Alfred Health, Royal Melbourne Hospital, St Vincent's Hospital Melbourne, Austin Health, Monash Health, Western Health, Eastern Health, and Northern Health.
+Each service operates multiple hospital campuses and manages specialist services that together cover the full spectrum of medical and surgical practice.

-The diversity of Melbourne's hospital landscape is a genuine advantage for consultants considering a move to or within the city.
-Different health services have different clinical cultures, academic profiles, and subspecialty strengths, and the range of available positions allows consultants to find institutional homes that match their professional priorities more closely than in smaller cities where choices are more limited.
-A consultant with a strong research interest can target positions at health services with established academic linkages; a consultant focused on procedural volume and private practice can target positions at health services with well-developed private billing arrangements and strong referral networks.
+Melbourne's hospital diversity is a genuine advantage for consultants considering a move to or within the city.
+Different health services have different clinical cultures, academic profiles, and subspecialty strengths.
+That range lets consultants find institutional homes that match their professional priorities more closely than is possible in smaller cities.
+A consultant with a strong research interest can target health services with established academic linkages.
+A consultant focused on procedural volume and private practice can target health services with well-developed billing arrangements and strong referral networks.

 Melbourne's private hospital sector is one of the most active in Australia.
-Major private hospitals including Epworth, St Vincent's Private, Cabrini, Monash Private, Box Hill Private, and multiple Ramsay and Healthscope facilities operate comprehensive specialist services across the metropolitan area.
+Epworth, St Vincent's Private, Cabrini, Monash Private, Box Hill Private, and multiple Ramsay and Healthscope facilities run specialist services across the metropolitan area.
 Private consulting practices in Melbourne benefit from a large and well-insured private patient population and a GP referral culture that supports specialist access.

 Public Hospital Consultant Positions

-Public hospital staff specialist positions in Victoria are structured under the Victorian Specialist Medical Officers Enterprise Agreement, with salary scales that increase with years of specialist service and that include loadings for on-call, after-hours work, and departmental leadership responsibilities.
-Many Melbourne health services have well-developed professional development programs, and consultants can access funding for conference attendance, research activities, and continuing medical education through their employing health service.
+Public hospital staff specialist positions in Victoria are structured under the Victorian Specialist Medical Officers Enterprise Agreement, with salary scales that increase with years of specialist service and loadings for on-call, after-hours work, and departmental leadership.
+Many Melbourne health services have well-developed professional development programs, and consultants can access funding for conference attendance, research, and continuing medical education through their employing health service.

-The major Melbourne teaching hospitals, including Royal Melbourne, Alfred, St Vincent's, Austin, and Monash Medical Centre, operate departments of considerable depth and complexity and attract applicants from across Australia and internationally for sought-after staff specialist positions.
-First consultant appointments at these institutions often require persistence and strategic positioning, and many consultants arrive via time spent at smaller metropolitan health services or as locum staff specialists where they can establish themselves before a permanent position is advertised.
+Major Melbourne teaching hospitals, including Royal Melbourne, Alfred, St Vincent's, Austin, and Monash Medical Centre, run departments of considerable depth and complexity and attract applicants from across Australia and internationally.
+First consultant appointments at these institutions often require persistence and strategic positioning.
+Many consultants arrive via time at smaller metropolitan health services or as locum staff specialists, establishing themselves before a permanent position opens up.

-The outer metropolitan health services, including Western Health, Eastern Health, and Northern Health, manage large and growing patient populations in Melbourne's expanding suburbs and offer consultant positions with strong clinical demand and meaningful departmental leadership opportunities.
-These health services actively recruit consultants and often offer attractive packages to attract talent to areas that have historically struggled to compete with the inner-city flagship institutions.
+Outer metropolitan health services including Western Health, Eastern Health, and Northern Health manage large and growing patient populations in Melbourne's expanding suburbs and offer consultant positions with strong clinical demand and real departmental leadership opportunities.
+These health services actively recruit consultants and often offer attractive packages to draw talent to areas that have historically struggled to compete with the flagship inner-city institutions.

 Private Practice and Mixed Practice in Melbourne

 Melbourne's private consulting market is mature and well-structured across most specialties.
-Consultant physicians in private practice typically work from specialist consulting rooms, either independently or within group arrangements, and conduct ward rounds at affiliated private hospitals.
-Group specialist practices have become more common, providing consultants with shared administrative resources, peer support, and a more managed approach to patient allocation and afterhours cover.
+Consultant physicians in private practice typically work from specialist consulting rooms, independently or within group arrangements, and conduct ward rounds at affiliated private hospitals.
+Group specialist practices have become more common, offering shared administrative resources, peer support, and a more organised approach to patient allocation and afterhours cover.

-Mixed public-private practice is the standard career model for many Melbourne consultants, with a fractional public appointment, commonly 0.4 to 0.6 FTE, combined with private consulting sessions on remaining clinical days.
-Getting the ratio right is a personal decision that depends on specialty, financial goals, the type of clinical work preferred, and the demands of family and personal life.
-Melbourne's geography and hospital distribution means that many consultants can maintain a mixed practice without excessive travel between public and private sites.
+Mixed public-private practice is the standard career model for many Melbourne consultants, with a fractional public appointment of 0.4 to 0.6 FTE combined with private consulting sessions on remaining clinical days.
+Getting the ratio right is a personal decision that depends on specialty, financial goals, preferred clinical work, and family commitments.
+Melbourne's geography and hospital distribution mean that many consultants can maintain a mixed practice without excessive travel between public and private sites.

-For procedural consultants, including surgeons, anaesthetists, cardiologists, and gastroenterologists, Melbourne's private hospital system provides access to well-equipped operating theatres, catheterisation laboratories, endoscopy suites, and procedural facilities that support a high-volume private practice.
-The key factors in establishing or growing a private practice in Melbourne are admitting rights, referral relationships, and the reputation that follows strong clinical outcomes over time.
+For procedural consultants including surgeons, anaesthetists, cardiologists, and gastroenterologists, Melbourne's private hospital system provides access to well-equipped operating theatres, catheterisation laboratories, endoscopy suites, and procedural facilities that support a high-volume private practice.
+Admitting rights, referral relationships, and a strong reputation for clinical outcomes are the key factors in establishing or growing a private practice here.

 Academic and Research Opportunities

-Melbourne's hospitals have deep affiliations with the University of Melbourne, Monash University, and other Victorian universities, and the city is home to several medical research institutes, including the Walter and Eliza Hall Institute, the Murdoch Children's Research Institute, the Baker Heart and Diabetes Institute, and the Doherty Institute, which provide research infrastructure and collaboration opportunities for clinicians with research interests.
+Melbourne's hospitals have strong affiliations with the University of Melbourne, Monash University, and other Victorian universities.
+The city is also home to several medical research institutes including the Walter and Eliza Hall Institute, the Murdoch Children's Research Institute, the Baker Heart and Diabetes Institute, and the Doherty Institute, which provide research infrastructure and collaboration opportunities for clinicians with research interests.

-Conjoint academic appointments are common at major Melbourne teaching hospitals, allowing consultants to hold both a hospital clinical role and a university academic title.
-These arrangements enable participation in research grants, PhD student supervision, teaching delivery, and academic committee work alongside clinical responsibilities.
-For consultants who entered medicine with a strong interest in contributing to scientific knowledge as well as to patient care, Melbourne's academic hospital environment provides a setting where that aspiration can be realistically pursued.
+Conjoint academic appointments are common at major Melbourne teaching hospitals.
+These arrangements let consultants hold both a hospital clinical role and a university academic title, enabling participation in research grants, PhD student supervision, teaching delivery, and academic committee work alongside clinical responsibilities.
+For consultants with a strong interest in contributing to scientific knowledge alongside patient care, Melbourne's academic hospital environment is a place where that aspiration can realistically be pursued.

 Consultant Salary in Melbourne

-Public sector consultant salaries in Victoria are set under the Victorian Specialist Medical Officers Enterprise Agreement, with a salary structure that increases with years of specialist experience and includes additional loadings for on-call, leadership, and other responsibilities.
-Victoria's salary packaging options allow consultants to receive a portion of their income through packaging arrangements that reduce taxable income, including vehicle leasing and other eligible expenses.
+Public sector consultant salaries in Victoria are set under the Victorian Specialist Medical Officers Enterprise Agreement.
+The salary structure increases with years of specialist experience and includes loadings for on-call, leadership, and other responsibilities.
+Victoria's salary packaging options allow consultants to reduce taxable income through vehicle leasing and other eligible expenses, adding to the effective value of the total package.

 Private practice income in Melbourne depends on specialty, volume, fee structure, and overhead costs, and varies considerably across practitioners.
-For an overview of consultant earnings nationally across public, private, and mixed practice settings, refer to our consultant salary guide.
+For an overview of consultant earnings nationally across public, private, and mixed practice settings, see our consultant salary guide.

 Ready to Explore Consultant Jobs in Melbourne?